QuantumWiz/form-traineeship/README.md

 This is a simple form done as an excercise during training.
 It's meant for future trainees at PHZ who can enter their name and email address into a form.
 The backend will then call a script that generates contract PDFs based on a template and include the entered name in the contract.

 This project is currently a "mininimum viable product".
 It works as intended but there are some features that could be added.
-Currently the web form looks bare tells of submit success or failure only in the console.
+Currently the web form looks a bit bare and tells of submit success or failure only in the console.
 Backend checks that all fields are received but doesn't yet check if the called script returns errors.

 ## Running and testing

+First you need to install Node packager with `npm install` in both backend and frontend directories.

 You can run the backend in the backend directory with `npm run start:dev`.
 It listens to port 3002.